Kanopi Team

 In today’s highly digital world, most patients do their research before they make an appointment with a healthcare provider.
 In fact, Google sees over 1 billion health-related searches per day.
+In 2024, popular health searches ranged from questions about diseases (“Is strep throat contagious?”) to general health tips (“How much water should you drink a day?”).

-In this guide, we’ll review top healthcare website design examples and the features and best practices that make these resources effective.
+This guide reviews top healthcare website design examples and the features and best practices that make these resources effective.
 Here’s what to expect:

 Put yourself in a patient’s shoes.
 What would they expect from a professional healthcare website?
 Speed, responsiveness, credible content—all of the above!
 How your website delivers on these expectations defines your site’s performance.

-To summarize, a good healthcare website incorporates the following elements:
+An effective healthcare website incorporates the following elements:

 Effective Healthcare Website Design Examples